slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 ## Solution

 ##### Version
-The commerce utilized should always be the latest version unless the customer has a specific choice
+Unless there is a customer specification, the latest version of commerce released should always be utilized

 ##### Initialisation
 When starting a commerce project: